Akuli/python-tutorial/basics/answers.md

    if palindrome_input == palindrome_input[::-1]:
        print("This string is a palindrome")
    else:
-    print("This number is not a palindrome")
+       print("This string is not a palindrome")
    ```
 ## Lists and tuples